wenxingliu/pairing_students/README.md

 # Pairing Tutor-Student

-This project is developed to support the Online E-pal/Tutoring For Students In China Program by Communities Without Boundaries Foundation (Kansas).
+This project is developed to support the Online E-pal/Tutoring For Students In China Program initiated by Communities Without Boundaries Foundation (Kansas).

 This E-pal program is an initiative to connect Chinese kids in the US and kids in China, during this COVID-19(Coronavirus) outbreak.